sedroche/proposals/metrics/prometheus-metrics-endpoints-and-auto-discovery.md

     serviceaccounts.openshift.io/oauth-redirectreference.prometheus: '{"kind":"OAuthRedirectReference","apiVersion":"v1","reference":{"kind":"Route","name":"prometheus"}}'
 ```

 Both OAuth Proxies, Grafana & Prometheus will all run in the same Pod, but in separate containers.
-This is necessary so Grafana can talk directly to Promethues via localhost, bypassing the OAuth Proxy when accessing it as a Data Source.
+This is necessary so Grafana can talk directly to Prometheus via localhost, bypassing the OAuth Proxy when accessing it as a Data Source.
 Also, the OAuth Proxies can proxy directly on localhost to Grafana & Prometheus without having to expose a Service, making the unprotected services potentially accessible outside the namespace.

 ### Links